An engaging and brilliantly acted drama.

 As well as dealing with the ever-growing suitors, Bathsheba inherits her uncle’s farm and is determined to restore the place to its former glories.
 Her dealings in the markets and with her staff made for good viewing.
 Resourceful and resilient, but vulnerable and anxious.

 Sheen delivered a fine turn as the strange and brooding Mr Boldwood.
 Hell, we even got a little sing song between him and Mulligan.

 I knew Mulligan could sing after her turn in Shame but it was certainly unexpected from the Sheenster.

 Tom Sturridge (The Boat That Rocked) played the slick solider Frank Troy well.
 A slimy charmster if ever there was one.

-Every time I felt my interest dipping or when things seemed to be heading into a lull, there would be a new development or a twist that kept me going.
+Every time I felt my interest dipping or the pace lulling, there would be a new development or twist that kept me going.
 Not that my interest dipped that much, to be honest.

 The only critique I can make about the casting was Juno Temple.
-She didn’t seem to make as much of an impact with her role as I expected.
+She didn’t make as much of an impact as I expected.
 The role was still important to the story line but anyone could have played her.